-While TBB certainly respects vegetarianism as a cultural or religious practice, political statement, or personal preference, TBB suggests that program participants consider eating meat at certain moments during the program.
-TBB will try to accommodate the dietary needs and preferences of students.
+While TBB respects vegetarianism as a cultural or religious practice, political statement, or personal preference, TBB suggests that program participants consider eating meat at certain moments during the program.
+TBB will work to accommodate the dietary needs and preferences of students.
 However, host communities and families around the world sometimes choose to honor guests by offering the most valuable food they own.
 Guests who refuse the offer of an animal prepared by the host are often seen as ungrateful and insulting, no matter how apologetic the guest may be.
 TBB expects vegetarians to consider that there may be a handful of occasions over the course of the program when they may choose to eat meat out of respect for their hosts.

 In the unlikely event that a TBB program were cancelled, every effort would be made to inform students and families immediately and all monies would be refunded.
 Additionally, TBB staff would make every effort to assist students and families in their search and applications to other programs.